The $C^0$-inextendibility of a class of FLRW spacetimes: Proof of the main theorems

 We now choose $0<s_0 < \frac{\varepsilon_0}{2}$ sufficiently small such that $J_{\tilde{g}_w}^+\big(0, \tilde{U}\big) \cap J_{\tilde{g}_w}^-\big((s_0, \underline{0}), \tilde{U}\big)$ is compact in $\tilde{U}$.
 We claim that the following holds:

-To prove this we first observe that since $\tilde{\gamma}$ is a \emph{smooth} timelike curve in $(\tilde{U}, \tilde{g})$, we have see also Proposition 2.7 in \cite{Sbie15}.
+To prove this we first observe that since $\tilde{\gamma}$ is a \emph{smooth} timelike curve in $(\tilde{U}, \tilde{g})$, and, moreover, since the timelike future defined with respect to piecewise smooth timelike curves is open, we have see also Proposition 2.7 in \cite{Sbie15}.
 It thus remains to prove for any $0<s<s_0$.
-The inclusion $\supseteq$ follows directly from property \eqref{PropF1} of Proposition \ref{PropBoundaryChart}.
+The inclusion $\supseteq$ follows directly from property \eqref{PropF1} of Proposition \ref{PropBoundaryChart} and \eqref{EqAddPropBC} (taking the time-reversal into account when translating from future boundary charts to past boundary charts).
 And the inclusion $\subseteq$ follows from Proposition \ref{PropFutureOne} together with Lemma \ref{LemCausalHomotopy}.
 This proves the claim.

 By Proposition \ref{PropK1} it now follows that there exists a $0<t_0$ such that

 Since the set $I^+\big(\tilde{p}, \tilde{U} \big) \cap I^- \big(\tilde{\gamma}(s_0), \tilde{U}\big)$ is compactly contained in $\tilde{U}$, there is an $\underline{x}_0 \in (-\varepsilon_1, \varepsilon_1)^d$ such that the timelike curve $\tilde{\sigma} : \big(f(\underline{x}_0), \varepsilon_0) \to \tilde{U}$, given by $s \mapsto (s, \underline{x}_0)$, does not enter this set.
 Here, $f$ is the graphing function from Proposition \ref{PropBoundaryChart}.
 The curve $\sigma:=\iota^{-1} \circ \tilde{\sigma}$ is now a future directed timelike curve in $M$ which is past-inextendible, i.e., we have $t(\sigma(s)) \to 0$ as $s \to f(\underline{x}_0)$.
 To the future it contains a point in $I^+\big(\gamma(s_0),M\big) \subseteq I^+\big(\{t_0\} \times \Sp^d,M\big)$ by \eqref{PfK1SetUp}, but it does not intersect the Cauchy hypersurface $\{t_0\} \times \Sp^d$ by \eqref{PfContra}.
 This is a contradiction, which concludes the proof of Theorem \ref{Thm1}. \end{proof}